 PARKING AT HSHS ST. JOHN'S HOSPITAL

 Residents are required to have a hang tag that will be issued by St. John’s security.
-Residents should park on the top level of the 9th Street Parking Ramp, which can be accessed from Carpenter Street or 9th Street.
-The top level of the Mason Street Parking Ramp can also be accessed by residents.
+Residents should park on the top level of the Mason Street Parking Ramp or in the colleague parking lots across 6th street, next to Prairie Heart Institute or across Carpenter Street.

 PARKING AT MEMORIAL MEDICAL CENTER